AnIdiotsGuide/discordjs-bot-guide/other-guides/env-files.md

   const command = args.shift().toLowerCase();

   if (command === 'ping') {
-    msg.reply('Pong!');
+    message.reply('Pong!');
   }
 });

-// Here you can login the bot with the environment variable you defined above client.login(token);
+// Here you can login the bot.
+It automatically attempts to login the bot with the environment variable you set for your bot token (either "CLIENT_TOKEN" or "DISCORD_TOKEN") client.login();
 ```
 This is all you will need to get off the ground.
 Now I will explain why this is important and why you should use environment variables with a `.env` file over a `config.json` file.

 ## Using Git (ex.
 GitHub)
-If you're going to publish your code to the public, for example, a Heroku application, then it's imperative you secure information such as your bot token, other API tokens, and any database details.
-Setting a `.env` file will allow you to do this, but there is an extra step you're going to have to take.
-And that's using a `.gitignore` file.
+If you're going to publish your code with Git to a site like GitHub, then it's imperative you secure information by making sure your `.env` isn't committed to a repository.
+You may do that using a `.gitignore` file.
 Simply add the `.env` file to the `.gitignore` file in your local repository.

-From there on out, any future commits will ignore that file.
+From there on out, any future commits will ignore that file or any other files or directories in `.gitignore`.
 You can set up a `.env.example` file in its place, but that's not always necessary.
 ```
 .env
 ```
-To read more information on `.gitignore` files, read [Using Git to share and update code](https://anidiots.guide/other-guides/using-git-to-share-and-update-code#ignoring-files) here on An Idiot's Guide.

-If you don't add your `.env` to the `.gitignore` file then you risk your bot token being compromised.
-Don't let it come to that.
-The proper security measures.

-If you follow this properly, all users will see in your bot code is `process.env.ENV_VARIABLE` which exposes nothing!
+Following this, all users will see in your bot code is `process.env.ENV_VARIABLE` which exposes nothing!

 ## Using Heroku
 Heroku is a website that allows you to start out and host your applications for free.
 In this case, your Discord bot.
 However, Heroku requires that you use environment variables.
 If you setup your files with the `dotenv` package and required the specific environment variables in your code, then all you have to do is go the environment variables in your Heroku application and add the key and value.